Meta Tag - Useful Meta Tags Explained

 <meta name="ROBOTS" content="ALL">

-There is no evidence of any search engines using this meta tag at all.
+There is no evidence of any search engines using these meta tags at all.
 Search engine robots will spider your page by default.
 Using a meta tag to tell a search engine spider to read all of your page or to return to your site after an allotted time, will not work.
 With all the sites indexed on these search engines, could you really expect a spider to return to your site exactly one month later just because you ask it to?

 The only influence you can have on the spidering of your site is preventing search engine spiders from indexing a page.
 This is best done using a robots text file or robots.txt file, not by using meta tags.